-For these reasons, they make the top of our best hexagonal dumbbell list.
+We’ve updated our guide for 2023, and they still make the top of our best hexagonal dumbbell list for these reasons.

-The range of weight loads is also high – you can pick up sets ranging from 1 kg up to 50 kg.
-These come in 1 kg increments up to 10 kg (including 2.5 kg and 7.5 kg) and then in 2.5 kg increments all the way to 50 kg.
+The range of weight loads is also high – you can pick up sets from 1 kg to 50 kg.
+They are available in 1 kg increments up to 10 kg (including 2.5 kg and 7.5 kg) and then in 2.5 kg increments to 50 kg.

-This range of weight options is unrivalled, and with that, we determined that there really isn’t anything to dislike – they’ll suit anyone – no matter their budget or fitness goals.
+This range of weight options is unrivalled, and there isn’t anything to dislike – they’ll suit anyone – no matter their budget or fitness goals.

 Compare Prices for MuscleSquad Hex Dumbbells